Doña Casilda Iturrizar Park: Attractions

-Within the park there is a duck pond with various species of waterfowl; the park is nicknamed Parque de los Patos (Duck's park) by the locals because of this pond.
+The park contains a duck pond with several species of waterfowl.
+Because of this pond, it is popularly known among local residents as Parque de los Patos, or "Duck Park".

-There is also a cybernetic fountain that offers sound and light shows during the holidays, surrounded by a shaded walkway (called a pergola) as well as a large space where concerts can be held.
+It also has a cybernetic fountain, which offers sound and light shows during holiday periods.
+The fountain is surrounded by a shaded walkway, commonly referred to as a pergola, and by an open area used for concerts and other public events.

 History

-The park lost ground during the 20th century, the Bilbao Fine Arts Museum was constructed entirely inside the park and the so-called park road, a four lane access to the city centre, was created in the northern edge of the park.
+The park lost ground during the 20th century, when the Bilbao Fine Arts Museum was constructed entirely inside the park.
+The so-called park road, a four lane access to the city centre, was created in the northern edge of the park.
 More recently, since 2006, the Abandoibarra project has allowed the park to enhance the green area, by removing the park road and enlarging the park over the former shipyards of Euskalduna.

 The park remains the main green space of the city, although it is no longer the only one.